deliveryhero/grafyaml/README.md

 [![Delivery Hero ❤️ Grafana](img/banner.png)](#)

 [Delivery Hero](https://www.deliveryhero.com/) are big fans of Grafana but when Prometheus becomes your default storage for metrics of all types then the importance of good, consistent and manageable Grafana dashboards becomes paramount.
-Then add many teams, applications, services, environments and it becomes clear that a tool is needed to manage this complexity.
+Then once you add many teams, applications, services and environments to the mix, it becomes clear that a tool is needed to manage this complexity.
 This is that tool 🎉

 - No more headaches with copying, pasting and editing JSON
 - Template panels and use them in multiple dashboards